anna-klales/E1axL_2022/README.md

 If possible, your make-up will be scheduled during the same week as the missed lab at one of the other sections - see [Lab Section Schedules](#Lab-Section-Schedules).
 If this is not feasible, then your make-up lab may need to be scheduled during the final week of class.

 Inclement weather or other extraordinary events may cause the Extension School to cancel your lab section, and we have reserved an additional lab date for each section just in case.
-See the [Lab Section Schedules](#Lab-Section-Schedules).

 ## Academic Integrity
 You are responsible for understanding Harvard Extension School policies on academic integrity and how to use sources responsibly.
 Violations of academic integrity are taken very seriously.
 Review important information on academic integrity and student responsibilities [here](https://extension.harvard.edu/for-students/student-policies-conduct/academic-integrity); for more on academic citation rules, visit [Using Sources Effectively and Responsibly](https://extension.harvard.edu/for-students/support-and-services/using-sources-effectively-and-responsibly) and review the [Harvard Guide to Using Sources]( https://usingsources.fas.harvard.edu).